SharonRodriguez67338/notes/README.md

 5. Write clean, concise, readable code that follows best practices and programming conventions.
 6. Comment your Code: Write concise and meaningful comments that explain the purpose and functionality of each section of code.
 7. Continuously learn and keep up with new programming languages, frameworks, tools, libraries, etc. by reading blogs, articles, tutorials, books, attending workshops, conferences, meetups, participating in online forums, discussions, GitHub projects, Stack Overflow, Medium, Dev.to, YouTube channels, podcasts, newsletters, blogs and more.

+# 2024-01-24
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Always remember that clarity and simplicity enhance reliability and evolvability."

+In more detail, this quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce bugs.
+It's wiser to ensure your code is correct, readable, and structured well before diving into performance enhancements.
+Optimization should be a targeted, data-driven process based on actual performance metrics rather than speculative assumptions about where bottlenecks might lie.